This is a beta of [FNV|FO3|FO4|FO4VR|TES5|SSE|TES5VR|ENDERAL|ENDERALSE]LODGen/Edit with terrain LOD meshes and textures generation.

 Rename xLODGen.exe to [game mode]LODGen.exe (TES5LODGen.exe for example) or start with command line parameter -fnv, -fo3, -fo4, -fo4vr, -tes5, tes5vr, -sse, -enderal, -enderalse

-Do not generate into any game or any mod manager folders or special Windows folder like Program Files x86.
+Do not generate into any game, any mod manager folders or special Windows folder like Program Files x86.

 Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019 - Required by LODGen.exe/LODGenx64.exe and Texconv.exe/Texconvx64.exe.
 Get matching platform x86/x64 depending on which xLODGen.exe (x86) or xLODGenx64.exe (x64) is used.

 See the included Skyrim-Occlusion-Readme.txt for a brief explanation of the Skyrim TVDT Occlusion data generation.
 Read the hints that are shown when the mouse pointer rests on a setting.
 Ask specific questions or give feedback in the dedicated Skyrim TVDT - Occlusion Data thread.

 See the included Terrain-LOD-Readme.txt for a brief explanation of the settings for terrain LOD generation.
 Read the hints that are shown when the mouse pointer rests on a setting.
 Ask specific questions about terrain LOD in this thread for a more in-depth explanation if required and share feedback (with screenshots) about results or problems.